HPAC/TTC/README.md

 # Install
 ---------

-Create a directory where you want to install TTC
+Create a directory where you want to install TTC:

     mkdir /path/to/ttc

-Make sure that you export the TTC_ROOT environment variable (add to your .bashrc)
+Make sure that you export the TTC_ROOT environment variable (add to your .bashrc):

     export TTC_ROOT=/path/to/ttc

-Clone the repository into the newly created directory
+Clone the repository into the newly created directory:

     git clone https://github.com/HPAC/TTC.git $TTC_ROOT

-Install TTC
+Install TTC:

     cd $TTC_ROOT
     python setup.py --user